 Speaking of KPIs, let’s look at some important PMO-related KPIs you should keep track of.

 "How will this actually help us save money or win more clients?"

 Questions like these are common when you're creating a PMO.
-Senior management want to know whether the office will deliver any tangible results or if it is just an exercise in bureaucracy.
+Senior management wants to know whether the office will deliver any tangible results or if it is just an exercise in bureaucracy.

 Here are some metrics you can use to track the PMO's performance:

-- Ratio of successfully completed projects to all projects
+- The ratio of successfully completed projects to all projects

 - Estimated projects to actual costs for all projects